Scalable Pattern Matching in Metadata Graphs via Constraint Checking: Evaluation

 \subsection{Analyzing Sensitivity to Search Template Properties}

 We investigate the influence of template properties, such as label selectivity and topology, on the runtime of the graph pruning procedure.
-For this study, we consider the \emph{WDC} graph and the patterns in Fig.~\ref{fig:wdc_0011} and~\ref{fig:wdc_0061}.
+For this study, we consider the \emph{WDC} graph and the patterns in Fig.~\ref{fig:wdc_0011} and Fig.~\ref{fig:wdc_0061}. \\

-\textit{\textbf{Impact of Label Selectivity.}} We consider the WDC-3 and WDC-4 patterns (Fig.~\ref{fig:wdc_0011}); WDC-4, which has the same topology as WDC-3 yet has labels that are less frequent.
+\textit{\textbf{Impact of Label Selectivity.}} We consider the WDC-3 and WDC-4 patterns (Fig.~\ref{fig:wdc_0011}): WDC-4, which has the same topology as WDC-3 yet has labels that are less frequent.
 The two patterns share five out of the eight vertex labels; the labels of WDC-3 and WDC-4, respectively, cover $\sim$15\% and $\sim$4\% of the vertices in the background graph.
-For WDC-4, the solution graph ($|\cV^*|=430$ and $2|\cE^*|=914$) is about two orders of magnitude smaller than that of WDC-3 (see Fig.~\ref{fig:strong_scaling_0011}).
-The pruning time for WDC-4 is at most 2.6$\times$ faster on 512 nodes, averaging 1.8$\times$ faster across different scales.
+For WDC-4, the solution subgraph ($|\cV^*|=430$ and $2|\cE^*|=914$) is about two orders of magnitude smaller than that of WDC-3 (see Fig.~\ref{fig:strong_scaling_0011}).
+The pruning time for WDC-4 is at most 2.6$\times$ faster on 512 nodes, averaging 1.8$\times$ faster across different scales. \\

-\textit{\textbf{Impact of Template Topology.}} The template topology dictates \emph{the type and the number of constraints} to be verified.
+\textit{\textbf{Impact of Template Topology.}} The template topology dictates the type and the number of different constraints to be verified.
 For example, if the template has a single cycle (Fig.~\ref{fig:wdc_0061}(a)) then only a single cycle check is required; if the template is not edge-monocyclic (e.g., Fig.~\ref{fig:wdc_0061}(d)) then the relatively more expensive template-driven search is needed for precision guarantees.
-To understand how the template topology influence performance, we study the \textit{WDC} patterns in Fig.~\ref{fig:wdc_0061}: Templates (a) and (b) single cycles.
+To understand how the template topology influence performance, we study the \textit{WDC} patterns in Fig.~\ref{fig:wdc_0061}: Templates (a) and (b) each has a single cycle.
 Template (c) is created through union of (a) and (b).
 Templates (d) and (e) are constructed from (c) by incrementally adding one edge at a time.
-Templates (a) -- (c) are edge-monocyclic, thus, only need checking cycle constraints.
-Non-edge-monocyclic templates (d) and (e) require the template-driven search; template (e) needs to verify the existence of a 4-clique (consisting of vertices with labels \emph{gov}, \emph{org}, \emph{edu}, and \emph{net}).
-From the topology point of view, among all the constraints here in these examples, the clique is the the most complex substructure and its verification requires the longest TDS constraint.
+Templates (a) -- (c) are edge-monocyclic, thus only need checking cycle constraints.
+Non-edge-monocyclic templates (d) and (e) require the template-driven search; template (e) needs to verify the existence of a 4-Clique (consisting of vertices with labels \emph{gov}, \emph{org}, \emph{edu}, and \emph{net}).
+From the topology point of view, among all the constraints here in these examples, the clique is the the most complex substructure and its verification requires the longest walk (TDS constraint).
+We run these experiments on a 64 node deployment.